ANSWER Einstein looked for Issued: July 10th 2018.

 You will have to really dig into Phase Symmetry to get the complete picture, of what I'm trying to paint, but here are the essentials:

-Similarly in Phase Symmetry, we have space-time between you and a star that is built of frequencies 180 degrees out of phase to the electron's spin frequency that builds your real time.
+Similarly in Phase Symmetry, we have space-time between you and a star that is built of frequencies that areout of phase to the electron's spin frequency and this is what builds your real space and time.

-TheMinkowski light cone is essentially showing us the same thing; that time in space-time is built from frequencies that are 180 degrees out of phase with the electron's spin frequency or what we see as our real time: This is important!
+TheMinkowski light cone is essentially showing us the same thing; that time in space-time is built from frequencies that are out of phase with the electron's spin frequency or what we see as our real space and time: This is important!
 And I have already shown, how this works, in my Phase Symmetry papers.

-(It's really the frequencies producing those times that annihilate themselves.)
+(It's really theout-of phase frequencies producing both space and time that annihilate themselves.)

-You are on theMinkowski light cone with a star when the 180 degree out of phase time, in what we see as space-time, exactly annihilates or cancels the real electron spin frequency time that we perceive as real time between us and that star.
+You are on theMinkowski light cone with a star when the out of phase time, in what we see as space-time, is entirely eliminated or canceled between the electron in our eye and that electron giving us light on that star.

-Energy can only be instantly transferred from that star to your eye when those two 180 degree out of phase frequencies, producing those opposite times, have annihilated themselves.
+Energy can only be instantly transferred from that star to your eye when those twoout of phase electronse, producing that space-time between themselves, both attractively bind together with their closest sides in-phase.

 The star remains where it is in space and time.
 Only your connection to it via theMinkowski light cone has now been enabled.